The Gleaner Laws

 This is an inherently progressive idea.
 High technology and property rights are upfront expenses; those who have can buy more.
 Low technology requires more time.
 Those with higher incomes will naturally limit their extraction to recreational hunter-gathering, while leaving some behind for those who “need.”

-We could even apply the principle to intermediate levels of technology, where “low technology” is the fishing technology of, say, ca. 1960 sized fishing boats and nets.
+We could even apply the principle to intermediate levels of technology, where “low technology” is the fishing technology of, say, ca. 1960s sized fishing boats and nets.
 Overfishing by giant drift nets is devastating the oceans.
 Traditional fishing communities are hard hit by the damage and would be even harder hit if caps were placed on allowed catch sizes.
 One answer would be to cap fishing boat sizes and/or net lengths.
-The “arms race” of larger fishing boats is not increasing the total catch; it is diminishes catches it in the long run.
+The “arms race” of larger fishing boats is not increasing the total catch; it is diminishing catches in the long run.
 The arms race is simply allowing the well-capitalized to muscle out smaller independent operations.
 Cap boat/net sizes to what was workable a generation ago or so ago.
 If this is not sufficient, then offshore property rights and/or fishing quotas are necessary.
 If this is more than sufficient – if the catch drops below optimal – then a limited number of licenses for bigger operations could be granted.

 The principle even answers the problem of whaling rights for aboriginal peoples.
 If we allow anyone to go whale hunting, whales would go extinct quickly given modern technology – or even late 1800s technology.
-If we restrict the technology to canoes and the like, only those who really want to hunt whales will do so – whether they be Inuit, Norse, Japanese, or corporate executives on a team building offsite.
+If we restrict the technology to canoes and the like, only those who really want to hunt whales will do so – whether they be Inuit, Norse, Japanese, or corporate executives on a team-building offsite.

 Exodus 23: